Albert Carnesale: Government and public policy

-From 1969-72 Carnesale served as chief of the Defensive Weapons Systems Division, Science and Technology Bureau of the U.S. Arms Control and Disarmament Agency in Washington, D.C.
-From 1970-72, he was a member of the U.S. delegation to the Strategic Arms Limitation Talks (SALT I) with the Soviet Union -- a major step towards controlling nuclear weapons.
+From 1969 to 1972 Carnesale served as chief of the Defensive Weapons Systems Division, Science and Technology Bureau of the U.S. Arms Control and Disarmament Agency in Washington, D.C.
+From 1970 to 1972, he was a member of the U.S. delegation to the Strategic Arms Limitation Talks (SALT I) with the Soviet Union -- a major step towards controlling nuclear weapons.

 Between 1977 and 1980, he led the U.S. delegation to the International Nuclear Fuel Cycle Evaluation (INFCE).
 This 66-nation multilateral meeting was intended to investigate and ultimately make recommendations regarding the relationships between civilian and military uses of nuclear energy and materials.
 In 1980 Carnesale was nominated by President Carter to be chairman of the Nuclear Regulatory Commission.
 However, Carter's term as president ended before the nomination was brought to a Senate vote.
 At the time of Carnesale's nomination, one of his Harvard colleagues said, "He's really perfect for the job.
 First, he's got a technical background--he's not a political appointee.
 At the same time, he can communicate complex technical issues in a way that is understandable to lay audiences."
 In 1995, President Clinton appointed Carnesale to the Scientific and Policy Advisory Committee of the Arms Control and Disarmament Agency.